hphelion/documentation/devplatform/helion/admin/console/customize.html.md

     https://<helion-url>/#settings/console/reset/setting_name

-Replace `setting_name` with one of the variables above and that value will be reset to the default.
+Replace **setting_name** with one of the variables above and that value will be reset to the default.

 Renaming the Client[](#renaming-the-client "Permalink to this headline")
 -------------------------------------------------------------------------

-The `helion` client is distributed as a single file executable for Windows, OS X and Linux (x86 and x86\_64).
+The Helion client is distributed as a single file executable for Windows, OS X and Linux (x86 and x86\_64).
 Zip files containing executables for each platform can be found in the `~/helion/static` directory.